Lessons from Record Store Day or Considering a Day for Bookstores

 Many days now exist that celebrate book culture.
 World Book Night, which began in the UK is now spreading rapidly.
 WBN has usurped St. Jordi Day , a booksellers holiday that began in Barcelona in 1927.
 On April 23rd, droves of people wander through the streets of Barcelona, searching out bookstores and bookstalls to purchase books.
 It is a holiday for browsing and gift-giving.
 In its original intention, La Diada de Sant Jordi is comparable to St. Valentines day.
 It combines books and flowers into a highly personal and meaningful contact between friends, lovers and loved ones.
 This day of books makes people feel good, emotionally connected and stirs the economy in Barcelona, having a direct positive effect on readers, booksellers and publishers.

 Sant Jordi day was created by a bookseller that wanted to inspire passion into book giving.
 He chose April 23rd because it was the death anniversary of both Shakespeare and Cervantes in 1616, and the feast day of Saint George.
-In the Detroit area, Núria (a native of Barcelona) and Elie, are both wine merchants and committed art advocates who have started “The Society of Saint Jordi” several years ago through which they produce The Day of Books and Roses festival held at the Ferndale Public Library.
-They bring together books, authors, musicians, food and wine as a continuation of this wonderful tradition.
+In the Detroit area, Núria (a native of Barcelona) and Elie, are both wine merchants and committed art advocates who have started “The Society of Saint Jordi” several years ago through which they produce The Day of Books and Roses festival held at the Ferndale Public Library bringing together books, authors, musicians, food and wine as a continuation of this wonderful tradition.

 , , , ,